TMUA: A Complete Guide

 The Test of Mathematics for University Admission, or TMUA, is a specialised examination designed to assess mathematical thinking and reasoning skills.
 Introduced in 2016, this test is primarily aimed at students who are interested in pursuing undergraduate courses in Mathematics or related fields such as Economics and Computer Science at certain universities, including the University of Cambridge.

 While the TMUA is not a compulsory requirement for all universities, it is highly recommended for students applying to specific institutions.
-These include the University of Cambridge, University of Bath, Cardiff University, Durham University, Lancaster University, London School of Economics and Political Science, University of Nottingham School of Mathematical Sciences, University of Sheffield, University of Southampton, and the University of Warwick.
+These include the University of Cambridge, University of Bath, Cardiff University, Durham University, Imperial College London, Lancaster University, London School of Economics and Political Science, University of Nottingham School of Mathematical Sciences, University of Sheffield, University of Southampton, and the University of Warwick.

 A good performance on the TMUA can potentially result in a reduced offer at your applications to other universities, making it a valuable asset for prospective university students.
 However, it's important to note that the TMUA is not just about testing your knowledge of maths, but also your ability to apply this knowledge in unfamiliar situations, making it a unique and challenging test.